By Dr Oliver Tearle (Loughborough University)

 9. ‘The Premature Burial‘.

 The name for a fear of being buried alive is taphephobia, and Poe wrote perhaps the definitive story about this fear, a fear which also turns up in ‘The Fall of the House of Usher’.
-Prepare to be buried in the story here.
+The story taps into a nineteenth-century fear which was widespread, and prefigures the work of the psychoanalyst Sigmund Freud, who identified a fear of being buried alive by mistake as one of the hallmarks of the uncanny.

 Originally bearing the subtitle ‘The Eight Chained Ourangoutangs’, this story is a revenge tale.
 A dwarf who is serving as a tyrannical king’s jester swears revenge on the king and his court after the king strikes the dwarf’s companion, the female dwarf Trippetta.

-The revenge entails the dwarf disguising the king and his courtiers as orangutans (hence the story’s subtitle) and … well, to say more than this would be to offer spoilers, so we’ll just link to the story here.
+The revenge entails the dwarf disguising the king and his courtiers as orangutans (hence the story’s subtitle) and … well, to say more than this would be to offer spoilers.

 7. ‘The Gold-Bug‘.